aspose-total/Aspose.Total-Products/total/en/cpp/conversion/doc-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOC to XLSM or Online App" h2="Export DOC to XLSM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOC to XLSM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many applications.
+For example, you may need to convert a DOC file to XLSM format for further processing.
+This is especially true when dealing with legacy applications that may not support the latest document formats.

+<h2>How Aspose.Total Helps for DOC to XLSM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily manipulate and convert documents from one format to another.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOC to XLSM.

+Aspose.Words for C++ is a feature-rich and powerful document manipulation and conversion API that enables developers to export DOC to HTML.
+It supports a wide range of document formats, including DOC, DOCX, HTML, PDF, and more.
+It also provides a range of features such as document manipulation, document conversion, and document comparison.

+Aspose.Cells for C++ is an easy-to-use API that enables developers to convert HTML to XLSM.
+It supports a wide range of document formats, including XLS, XLSX, XLSM, HTML, and more.
+It also provides a range of features such as document manipulation, document conversion, and document comparison.

+By using Aspose.Total for C++, developers can easily convert DOC to XLSM within their C++ applications.
+It provides a comprehensive suite of APIs that enable developers to easily manipulate and convert documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}